 • A free-flow charging system, where drivers do not need to stop but pay remotely, similar to that at the Dartford Crossing

 If you are keen to win work on the Lower Thames Crossing, we have set up Learning Pathways at both introductory and intermediate level covering many key aspects of sustainability.

-On successful completion of the pathways you will be awarded a National Highways badge that you will be able to use to demonstrate your understanding of our sustainability issues when we and our tier 1 contractors reach out to the market.
+On successful completion of any National Highways pathway you will be awarded a National Highways badge that you will be able to use to demonstrate your understanding of our sustainability issues.

-Please note that you will need to be a member of the School to complete the learning pathway, if you are not already a member please register here.
+Please note that you will need to be a member of the School to complete any of our learning pathways, if you are not already a member please register here.

 The Benefits of Lower Thames Crossing